sethbrasile/ember-remodal/README.md

 - Overlay: `.remodal-overlay` optionally in combination with `.remodal-is-opened` or `.remodal-is-closed`
 - Buttons inside the modal: `.ember-remodal.inner.button`
 - Button outside the modal: `.ember-remodal.outer.button`

-# Notes
-An "un-named" service modal is not actually "un-named", it just uses the default name, `modal`.

 # Collaborating